nitaybz/homebridge-sensibo-ac/README.md

 To disable the extra fan accessory, add `"disableFan": true` to your config.

+### Auto & Fan speeds

+Fan speed steps are determined by the steps you have available in the Sensibo app.
+Since HomeKit control over fan speed is with a slider between 0-100, the plugin converts the steps you have in the Sensibo app to values between 1 to 100, when 100 is highest and 1 is lowest.
+If "AUTO" speed is available in your setup, setting the fan speed to 0, will set the unit to "AUTO" speed.

 ### Horizontal Swing

 If your Sensibo app has **Horizontal Swing** control, the plugin will create an extra switch accessory in HomeKit to control it.